Bisphosphonates and cancer

 Read about cancer and low calcium levels

 Some people find they have a temporary increase in their bone or joint pain.
 You can control this with a mild painkiller such as paracetamol.
+Check with your healthcare team before taking paracetamol.
 Talk to your doctor if this doesn’t improve after a few days.

 This is usually mild.
 You can do things to help yourself, including some gentle exercise.
-It’s important not to push yourself too hard and eat a well balanced diet.
+It’s important not to push yourself too hard and try to eat a well balanced diet.

 Talk to your doctor or nurse if this effect is stopping you from doing your usual daily activities.